tkwidmer/personal_site/_pages/leather/index.md

     <h3> Tipping Guidelines </h3>
     <p>
     Give what you are able, but give something.
 I do not charge for my work, but I accept tips.
-My average tip is 15-30 dollars depending on how much work is involved and the size of the project.
+My average tip is 10-30 dollars depending on how much work is involved and the size of the project.
 I am open to exchanges / trades that are not monetary as well.
+No one turned away for lack of funds.
     </p>

     <h3> Services </h3>